Vogel, Slovenia: Family Ski Guide

 The Aquapark Bohinj swimming complex deserves a spotlight: Vogel even sells a combined Ski Aqua Pass that bundles your lift ticket with pool access, perfect for the afternoon your legs say "no more."
 The Museum of Alpine Dairy Farming in Stara Fužina is a surprisingly engaging 45 minutes for school-age kids, housed in a traditional alpine building where they'll learn how cheese was made on these mountains centuries before ski lifts existed.

 Cross-country skiing trails stretch across the Bohinj valley floor with 70 kilometres of groomed tracks when conditions cooperate.
-If you've got a confident skier paired with a beginner who's done by noon, the cross-country option gives the non-downhiller something genuinely fun to do without driving anywhere.
+If you've got a confident skier paired with a beginner who's done by noon, the cross-country option gives the non-downhiller something fun to do without driving anywhere.

 Evening options